paulherron/jquery_slugular/README.markdown

 jQuery Slug Suggest
 ===================

-A plugin for jQuery that generates a suggested slug, based on the title you entered.
+A plugin for jQuery that takes the title text you enter and generates a sensible slug from it.

 A slug is just a URL-safe version of a title.
 In this case that means converting it to a `lowercase_and_underscored` format.